spyder-ide/spyder/REVIEW.md

 The following are themes that may be helpful to cover on a PR, but are optional.

 **Note**: The difference between an objective improvement and a subjective preference isn’t always clear.
-Reviewers should recall that code review is primarily about reducing risk in the project.
+Reviewers should recall that the review process is primarily about reducing risk to the project.
-When reviewing code, one should aim at preventing situations which may require a bug fix, a deprecation, or a retraction.
+When reviewing code, one should aim at preventing situations which may introduce a bug, deprecation or regression.

 - [ ] Improvements
     - Could the code easily be rewritten to run much more efficiently for relevant settings?